 What Do Online Reputation Management Services Do?

-Social media has become commonplace for both personal use and business.
-While such platforms as Twitter, Facebook and Instagram can all help grow your business or personal brand, it takes only one inappropriate picture or comment to cause a PR nightmare.
-Most online reputation management services can help you clean up your social networks to make sure they're business-appropriate, and they can monitor how your social media profiles affect your reputation.
+- Social media monitoring and management.
+While platforms such as Twitter, Facebook and Instagram can grow your business or brand, it takes only one inappropriate picture or comment to cause a PR nightmare.
+Reputation management services can monitor your social media profiles.
+They can also control your company's social media efforts by strategizing posts to get high engagement.

-Many reputation management services also help businesses acquire and manage online reviews.
-These services employ tactics that encourage people to leave reviews.
-When good reviews are left, the company properly promotes them on sites like Google and Facebook.
-When negative reviews are left, the company is immediately notified so it can help rectify the situation.
-Some services also offer software that allows businesses to manage all of their reviews from one platform.
+- Review acquisition and management.
+Many reputation management services help businesses acquire and manage online reviews.
+These services employ tactics that encourage people to write reviews.
+When people write good reviews, the company promotes them on sites like Google and Facebook.
+When people write negative reviews, your business is notified so it can rectify the situation.
+Some services have software that allows businesses to manage reviews from one platform.

-Of course, your websites and social media channels are things you can control, but there are also third parties that can damage your reputation without your consent.
-This includes former employees and displeased customers.
-Negative reviews on websites such as Yelp and Glassdoor can be particularly damaging.
-Also, it's not difficult for a dissatisfied person to create a new website or blog to disparage your company.
-For example, if one of your employees leaves on bad terms, there's nothing stopping that person from writing malicious blog posts or spreading false information about you in reviews.
-Reputation management services will monitor the internet for this kind of content to see what people are saying about you.
+- Third-party website monitoring.
+Negative reviews from former employees and displeased customers on websites such as Yelp and Glassdoor can be particularly damaging, and it's not difficult for a dissatisfied person to create a new website or blog to disparage your company.
+Reputation management services can monitor the internet to see what people are saying about you.

 How Much Do Online Reputation Management Services Cost?

 The cost to hire a service varies greatly depending on which strategies your business needs.
 A few companies have preset service plans with fixed rates, but many agencies provide customized services, and pricing is therefore dependent on the strategies the service prescribes to clients.